 There are many different cultural and religious practices, beliefs, and approaches to end-of- life.
 It is important for health care providers to understand and respond to the different cultural norms of patients and their families.
-Some Key Issues Are:
+Some Key Issues we have identified at Touchstone Life care for you to think about are :

-A key cause of the low proportions of Aboriginal and Torres Strait Islanders with ACDs is the general low rates of accessing services.
-However this is hard to address through the website. key issue around developing an ACD is that, with a cultural history of being denied medical care, some people may be reluctant to select palliative or hospice care due to a perception of receiving poorer or low quality care.
+A key cause of the low proportions of Aboriginal and Torres Strait Islanders with Advance Care Plans is the generally low rates of accessing any services.
+With a cultural history of being denied medical care, some people may be reluctant to select palliative or hospice care.
 Also, some people may be suspicious that their wishes will not be followed.

 Death as a taboo subject